gracefulife/clova-developer-guide/en/CIC/References/APIs/Reminder.md

 None

 ### Remarks
-* Depending on your UX design (usability), you may skip the scenario step 3 and 4 and proceed to send an Event message to CIC.
+* Depending on your UX design (usability), you may skip the scenario step 3 and 4 and send an event message to CIC right away.

-* When your client sends an Event message to CIC, it must return the result of the event.
-For example, your client should display a message such as "Looking up reminders" or "Canceled reminder lookup."
+* You must return results when sending this event message to CIC.
+For example, display messages such as "Looking up reminders" or "Canceled reminder lookup."

-* Once a Get Event message is sent to CIC, the user's reminder list is delivered using a [Clova.RenderReminderList](/CIC/References/APIs/Clova.md#RenderReminderList) Directive message.
+* After sending a Get event message to CIC, a list of reminders is returned, using a [Clova.RenderReminderList](/CIC/References/APIs/Clova.md#RenderReminderList) directive message.

 ### Message example